 It may look like others are moving ahead into adulthood and you’re being left behind.
 But this is not true.
-You don’t need to worry about not having had a boyfriend/girlfriend and thinking you’re the only one not having sex and all the other things that can preoccupy a teens mind.
+You don’t need to worry about not having had a boyfriend/girlfriend and thinking you’re the only one not having sex and all the other things that can preoccupy a teen’s mind.
 You are not in competition with others.
 Remember, you are an original so your choices should have far more to do with your values than your friends.

-5. Character is everything.
+Character is Everything

 Strive for personal integrity.
 Be a person of your word.
 We live in a world that puts a lot of emphasis on success and money and fame and popularity, but none of that can lay a finger on a person who has deep character.
 Deep character will get you further than all of the above.
 So, go deep and then go deeper.
 Go deep in kindness.
 Go deep in courage to do the right thing.
 Go deep in humility.
 Go deep in grace.
 Be upright in what you say and do.

 ALL people are quirky and complex.
-Whatever you are thinking or experiencing in a certain time in life is not specific to you.
+Whatever you are thinking or experiencing at a certain time in life is not specific to you.
 Other people have been there, too.
 We are all normal in that we are all unique.

 They are not the same thing.
 You can be liked by everyone and not like yourself.
 Liking yourself comes from respecting yourself.
 Respecting yourself comes from not compromising your values and beliefs in order to be liked.

-8. You will outgrow people.
+You will outgrow people

 They will outgrow you.
-It’s okay.
+It’s OK.
 Some people are meant to stay for a lifetime and most aren’t.
 You will be betrayed by people you hold dear.
 But don’t let bitterness take root in your heart.
 Give it to God and forgive them.
 Learn from it and move on.
 But don’t be surprised by it.
 We are all broken, flawed people susceptible to acting in inexcusable ways.

 If you ever find yourself feeling down about something, start counting your blessings.
 It’s all about perspective.